Colombia - or Read more [...]

-I have visited Ecuador twice: in August 2012 for a week to see Spectacled Bears and Mountain Tapirs in the Andes, and then to the Napo Valley; and for a long weekend in September 2015 to look for Olinguitos.
+I have visited Ecuador three times: in August 2012 for a week to see Spectacled Bears and Mountain Tapirs in the Andes, and then to the Napo Valley; for a long weekend in September 2015 to look for Olinguitos; and then in 2021 for a week in the Galapagos and a week in the Andes and Napo Valley.

 During 3 nights in 2015 we saw Olinguito, Kinkajou, Andean White-eared Opossum, Red-tailed Squirrel and Tube-lipped Tailless Bat plus a couple of hard to identfy rodents, one of which was most likely a Grey-bellied Nephelomys.